 TIMED set to

-and that the relevent consumers are enabled.
+that the relevant consumers are enabled.